Jampi0n/Treasure-Wars/WurstProject/IconCredits.md

 * BTNNoxiousFumes by Lelling
 * BTNPlatedGauntlet2 by NFWar
 * BTNPlateGauntlet by PeeKay
+* BTNRavenSword by kola
+* BTNRedCrystal by Marcos DAB
 * BTNRing by ~Nightmare
 * BTNRuinedShield by NFWar
 * BTNRunestoneBreastplate by Blood Raven
 * BTNRunicBladeCR by CRAZYRUSSIAN
+* BTNRustySword by NFWar
 * BTNSandalZ3 by NFWar
+* BTNSapphireAmulet by PeeKay
 * BTNScarabusEdgeV2 by Apheraz Lucent
+* BTNScepterOfTheTides by Blood Raven
+* BTNSeaHeavyArmor by PeeKay
+* BTNSeerStaff by PeeKay
 * BTNSkullSpirits by -Berz-
 * BTNSlowSpellGreen by NFWar
 * BTNSoulBurn by Infinitynexus